 Attract Natural Predators

 Crane flies look like oversized mosquitoes, but they do not bite.
 Their larvae feed on grass roots causing dry patches.
 Birds, including starlings and robins, eat adult and larval crane flies.
 Hummingbirds eat smaller midges and gnats that hide in the lawn and form cloud swarms when disturbed.

 If natural predators don't kill off your fly pests, bacteria can help.
-Bacillus thuringiensis israelensis is a naturally occurring soil bacterium you can buy in tablet, powder and liquid form at garden centers.
+Bacillus thuringiensis subsp. israelensis (Bti) is a naturally occurring soil bacterium you can buy in tablet, powder and liquid form at garden centers.
 It kills the larval forms of flies, including mosquitoes and gnats.
 While adult mosquitoes favor lawns, their larvae live in water, including artificial ponds and rain barrels.
 Bti is available in disk form for water.
-Use one disk in ponds up to 100 square feet and one-fourth of a disk in rain barrels.
+Use one disk in ponds up to 100 square feet and one-fourth disk in rain barrels.
 Do not apply disks to natural water bodies or drinking water and avoid contact with eyes and clothing.

-Mix the nematode powder in 1 gallon of water.
+Mix the nematode powder in water, according to label directions for mixing rates.
 Use a garden sprayer to immediately apply the solution to the lawn.
 Shake the sprayer repeatedly to avoid settling of the nematodes at the bottom of the sprayer.
 Keep the lawn moist over the next seven days to keep the nematodes alive.

-When predatory, bacterial and nematode treatments fail, and when flies remain a serious threat to plants and people, you may need to resort to a chemical treatment.
+When predatory, bacterial and nematode treatments fail and when flies remain a serious threat to plants and people, you may need to resort to a chemical treatment.
 Pyrethrins are plant-based insecticides that target the nervous system of insects on contact.
-Pyrethroids are manmade chemicals that mimic the effects of pyrethrins.
+Pyrethroids are sunthetic chemicals that mimic the effects of pyrethrins.